TriBITSPub/TriBITS/README.DIRECTORY_CONTENTS.rst

   TPLsList.cmake      # Lists only MPI
   cmake/              # Dependencies.cmake, etc.

-The core functionality of TriBITS is provided in the directory:
+The core functionality of TriBITS is provided in the following directory, 'tribits'/:

-**tribits/**: The part of TriBITS that CMake projects use to access TriBITS functionality and assimilate the the TriBITS framework.
+**tribits/**: The part of TriBITS that CMake projects use to access TriBITS functionality and assimilate into the TriBITS framework.
 It also contains basic documentation and examples.
 Files and directories from here are what get installed on the system or are snapshotted into ``<projectDir>/cmake/tribits/``.
 Each TriBITS Project decides what parts of